 LAST UPDATED: April 2024

 Disclaimer: This post is not sponsored, nor am I being paid in any way to write it or express a certain opinion.
-I don’t include advertisements on this blog, but I am a fan of ButcherBox (spoiler alert).
+I don’t include advertisements on this blog, but I am a big fan of ButcherBox (spoiler alert).
 The links included within this post are referral links.

 If after reading this post, you decide to give ButcherBox a try, please consider using one of my referral links to sign-up.
 By using my referral link, you’ll receive $50 off your first box!
 Note that this is a limited time offer.
 For full transparency, I’ll also receive a credit off my next box when you give them a try.
 Thank you in advance for supporting this blog!